medcomdk/dk-medcom-hospitalnotification/docs/index.md

+<a href="https://medcomdk.github.io/MedComLandingPage/" target="_blank">Return to frontpage</a>

 # MedCom HospitalNotification
 This page presents MedComs HospitalNotification standard (Dansk: Sygehusadvis).
-The standard will in time replace the existing standards called<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/XDIS17.pdf" target="_blank">XDIS17</a> &
+The standard will in time replace the existing standards called <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/XDIS17.pdf" target="_blank">XDIS17</a> &
 <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/XDIS20.pdf" target="_blank">XDIS20</a>.
 The purpose of the standard is to notify the municipalities then a citizen in their care is hospitalized, on leave, or discharged.
 The notification will be sent regardless of the hospitalization of the patient is as an inpatient or acute care.

 The HospitalNotification IG contains the following profiles: